Siege of Paris (885–886): Background

-Although the Vikings had attacked parts of Francia previously, they reached Paris for the first time in 845, eventually sacking the city.
+Although the Vikings had attacked parts of Francia previously, they reached Paris for the first time in 845, sacking the city.
 They attacked Paris three more times in the 860s, leaving only when they had acquired sufficient loot or bribes.
 In 864, by the Edict of Pistres, bridges were ordered built across the Seine at Pîtres and in Paris, where two were built, one on each side of the Île de la Cité, which served admirably in the siege of 885.
-The chief ruler in the region around Paris (the Île-de-France) was the duke of Francia (also the Count of Paris), who controlled the lands between the Seine and Loire.
+The chief ruler in the region around Paris (the Île-de-France) was the duke of Francia (also the count of Paris), who controlled the lands between the Seine and Loire.
 Originally this was Robert the Strong, margrave of Neustria and missus dominicus for the Loire Valley.
-He began fortifying the capital and fought the Norsemen continuously until his death in battle against them at Brissarthe.
+He began fortifying the capital and fought the Norsemen continuously until his death in the Battle of Brissarthe.
 His son Odo succeeded him, but royal power declined.
 Paris continued to be fortified due to local, rather than royal, initiative.

 West Francia suffered under a series of short-reigning kings after the death of Charles the Bald in 877.
 This situation prevailed until 884 when Charles the Fat, already King of Germany and Italy, became king, raising hopes of reunification of Charlemagne's empire.
 While it was thought that the Franks had gained an upper hand against the Vikings after the victory of Louis III at the Battle of Saucourt in 881, in 885, a year after the succession of Charles, the Vikings launched their largest attack on Paris.